Need a report that reflects how COVID-19 has impacted this market and its growth?

 - Canada has vast reserves of high-quality, cost-competitive wind energy resources.
 Owing to this, Canada holds the second-largest installed wind power capacity in North America, with a total installed capacity of 13,413 MW in 2019.
 This installed capacity is enough to power approximately 3.4 million homes in the country.

 - With the increasing need for affordable, reliable, clean, and diverse electricity supply, the government and utilities across the nation are increasingly considering wind power as a solution.
-Moreover, with the country’s unparalleled wind resources, there are ample opportunities to maximize the economic and environmental benefits associated with the development of wind energy.
+Moreover, with the country’s unparalleled wind resources, there are ample opportunities to maximize the economic and environmental benefits associated with wind energy development.

 - Moreover, as of 2019, Canada had 31 offshore wind farm projects.
-These projects are currently neither operating nor in the build phase, and they have not been consented or have applied for consent.
+These projects are currently neither operating nor in the build phase, and they have not been consented to or have applied for consent.
 Furthermore, the construction of none of these projects has progressed enough to connect the turbines and generate electricity.
 These projects are expected to start from 2021 to 2022.

 - As of Nov 2020, BHE Canada is developing a new 117.6 MW Rattlesnake Ridge Wind project farm in southeast Alberta, providing low-cost, clean energy.
 The project is expected to begin operation by December 2021.
 Once the project is complete, the wind farm produces 475 GWh per year (approx.), which is enough to supply energy to the equivalent of 79,000 homes.

 - The country has been looking for opportunities and potential locations across the national boundaries for new projects.
 In the past few years, Alberta emerged as an attractive market for investors, as it is likely to witness about USD 8.3 billion of investment for developing wind energy projects by 2030.

 - In 2018, the Government of Alberta announced five new wind power projects, with a value of USD 1.2 billion, under its renewable electricity program.
-The project is expected to generate about 760 MW of affordable renewable electricity, enough to power nearly 300,000 homes.
+The project is expected to generate about 760 MW of affordable renewable electricity to power nearly 300,000 homes.
 Apart from Alberta, Saskatchewan is likely to witness huge investments, as the province aims to increase its renewable capacity to 50% by 2030.